 I understand that the individual listed below will perform duties which are not sponsored, endorsed, or associated with Millard School District.
-Therefore the District is not responsible for transportation, supervision of students or other costs associated with this activity.
+Therefore, the District is not responsible for transportation, supervision of students or other costs associated with this activity.
 Liability will not be accepted nor provided by Millard School District, but must be assumed by the individual or sponsoring organization.

 Name:

 Sponsoring Organization

 Activity(ies):

 Parent/Guardian Signature:

 Date:

-amp/clinic goes to the camp sponsor.
-Millard School District and (school) are not affiliated with the camp/clinic and will not
+• clinic goes to the camp sponsor.
+Millard School District and

-receive any financial benefit. (school) are not arrinated with the camp/crime and will not
+receive any financial benefit. (school) are not affiliated with the camp/clinic and will not

-Description of Compensation Amount \$
+Description of Compensation Amount

-ф
+\$ \$

-Total
+Total \$ \$

-Additional compensation to ins includes: tructor/district employee
+Additional compensation to instruct includes: ± •